barneyb/clockyclock/README.md

 * progress lines are not goal-constrained (pictured step and floor goals are ~4,500 and 10, respectively)
 * no tap action

 Sleep is lost, unfortunately.
 Couldn't find a way to get that number.
+But just swipe up to see your stats; it's right there.

 Yeah, it's a stupid name.
 Whatever.